-With another edition of WFH- The Jodhpur Rooftop Experience, we felt the need to get creative or at least pretend that it was our Friday mood until it variably changed with the news of a calligraphy & painting class.
+With another edition of WFH- Rooftop Experience, we felt the need to get creative or at least pretend that it was our Friday mood until it variably changed with the news of a calligraphy & painting class.
 We were very well informed about the apparatuses that we would need for the session: first, the coffee powder, but not as your coffee au lait; second, some turmeric powder; and lastly, some kumkum (vermilion) powder.
-With these tinted hints, have we spilled the surprise already?
+With these tinted hints, have we spilt the surprise already?

 So with our artistic verve, we were ready to get-set-go with our canvases made of A4 sheets, our colour palettes with natural tints and a set of brush pens for our session 2.0.
 A quick inventory count of all the participants helped.
 Indeed, a colourful view!
 (Bonus: spot a kid around 42:15 starting with his innocent, musical voice at 41:55.)